MODERNIZING THE GRID

 "In simulated testing, you anticipate real-world results will follow.
 At Group NIRE, our test site is the real world."

-MARK HARRAL, JD Chief Executive Officer
+JOSHUA MACFIE - Chief Executive Officer

 Our Research Facility